Alfie Solomons: Storylines

-Series 2
+Season 2

 Alfie is introduced as the leader of a Jewish criminal gang and owner of an alcohol distillery.
 He is at war with Italian mob boss Darby Sabini (Noah Taylor), with whom he competes for territory and resources.
 Tommy Shelby (Cillian Murphy) tries to convince him to align with his brothers Arthur (Paul Anderson) and John Shelby (Joe Cole) against Sabini but is not successful.
 Tommy and John then meet with Billy Kitchen (Paul Bullion) of the Black Country Boys, a group of former soldiers who control a segment of the black market.
 Tommy tells Billy to round up his men for them to go to work in Alfie's distillery, resulting in an alliance with Alfie.
 Later, Alfie and Sabini meet and patch up their differences.
 Alfie then hosts a Passover Seder and invites an unaware Arthur and some of his men, who are soon slaughtered.
 Alfie has Arthur sent to prison.
 Following this, Tommy meets with Alfie to forget their differences and join forces once again.
 Alfie secures Arthur's release from prison as a result.